MasterScrat/Chatistics/README.md

 Plot all messages with:

-`python analyse.py --data data/*`
+`python visualize.py breakdown`

-You can filter messages as needed:
+Among other options you can filter messages as needed (also see `python visualize.py breakdown --help`):

 ```
+  --platforms {telegram,whatsapp,messenger,hangouts}
+                        Use data only from certain platforms (default: ['telegram', 'whatsapp', 'messenger', 'hangouts'])
-  --filter-conversation FILTERCONVERSATION
+  --filter-conversation
-                        only keep messages sent in a conversation with this sender
-  --filter-sender FILTERSENDER
-                        only keep messages sent by this sender
+                        Limit by conversations with this person/group (default: [])
+  --remove-conversation
+                        Remove messages by these senders/groups (default: [])
-  --remove-sender REMOVESENDER
+  --remove-sender
-                        remove messages sent by this sender
+                        Remove all messages by this sender (default: [])
 ```

 Eg to see all the messages sent between you and Jane Doe:

-`python analyse.py --data data/* --filter-conversation "Jane Doe"`
+`python visualize.py breakdown --filter-conversation "Jane Doe"`

 To see the messages sent to you by the top 10 people with whom you talk the most:

-`python analyse.py --data data/* --remove-sender "Your Name" -n 10`
+`python visualize.py breakdown --remove-sender "Your Name" -n 10`

 <img src="https://github.com/MasterScrat/Chatistics/raw/master/static/histo.png" width="701" height="406">

-You can also plot the conversation densities using the `--plot-density` flag.
+You can also plot the conversation densities using the `--as-density` flag.

 <img src="https://github.com/MasterScrat/Chatistics/raw/master/static/densities.png" width="705" height="418">